-If you’re already receiving Social Security or Railroad Retirement Board benefits and you’re a U.S. resident, you won’t have to worry about your enrollment date, since the government automatically enrolls you in both Part A and Part B at age 65.
-(Three months prior to your 65th birthday, your Medicare card will arrive in the mail.)
+If you’re already receiving Social Security or Railroad Retirement Board benefits and you’re a U.S. resident, you won’t have to worry about your enrollment date, since the government automatically enrolls you in both Part A and Part B at age 65 (about three months prior to your 65th birthday, your Medicare card will arrive in the mail.)

-Your only concern of timing would be if you declined Medicare Part B (and missed the initial enrollment window.
+Your only concern about timing would be if you declined Medicare Part B during the initial enrollment window.
 (Part B has a premium, and some eligible individuals choose not to purchase it.)
-If you do decline Part B, you will pay higher Part B premiums if you enroll later on.
+If you do decline Part B, you might have to pay higher Part B premiums if you enroll later on.
 For each year that you don’t enroll, your premium will be 10% higher, unless the reason you declined Part B was that you were insured by an employer-sponsored health insurance plan offered by your (or your spouse’s) current employer.

-If you are 65, but you're not receiving Social Security or railroad retirement benefits, you won’t be automatically enrolled in Original Medicare.
+If you are 65 and eligible for Medicare but not receiving Social Security or railroad retirement benefits, you won’t be automatically enrolled in Original Medicare.
 Instead, you’ll be able to enroll during one of three enrollment periods.

 Medicare has outlined a number of scenarios to guide you through various coverage options.

 If you have been diagnosed with Amyotrophic Lateral Sclerosis (ALS), you’ll be automatically enrolled in Medicare in the month you begin receiving Social Security Disability Insurance or a railroad disability annuity payment.
-Enrollees with ALS receive their Medicare Part A card through the mail the month their disability benefits begin.
+Enrollees with ALS receive their Medicare card in the mail the month their disability benefits begin.

-With Medicare’s prescription drug coverage, your first opportunity to enroll is when you’re first eligible for Medicare (during the seven-month period beginning three months before your 65th birthday).
+With Medicare’s prescription drug coverage, your first opportunity to enroll is when you’re first eligible for Medicare (during the seven-month period beginning three months before the month you turn 65).
 If you enrolled in Medicare due to a disability, you can enroll in a prescription drug plan during a seven-month window beginning three months prior to your 25th month of disability, and ending three months after your 25th month of disability.

 During the Open Enrollment Period mentioned above, you can also enroll in a Medicare Part D plan, switch to another Part D plan or leave Part D entirely.
 During the Medicare Advantage open enrollment period, you can switch from Medicare Advantage to Original Medicare, and also purchase a Medicare Part D plan at that point.
 Again, pay close attention to the dates as they affect your options.

 It’s essential that you’re conscious of your specified Medigap enrollment period, since it’s the best time to enroll.

-The enrollment period begins on the first day of the month in which both you and your spouse have reached the age of 65 and you have both enrolled in Medicare Part B. The period lasts for six months.
+Under federal rules, the enrollment period begins on the first day of the month in which you are at least 65 and enrolled in Medicare Part A and B. Your open enrollment period continues for six months.

 The timing for Medigap enrollment is pivotal.
 If you enroll within your six-month initial enrollment window, you can’t be denied Medigap coverage or be charged more for the coverage because of a past medical condition.
-If you miss the enrollment period, your carrier has the option of denying the application based on the company’s underwriting requirements.
+But if you miss the enrollment period, insurance companies have the option of denying the application or increasing the premiums based on the company’s underwriting requirements.